prioritizr/prioritizr/docs/reference/add_locked_out_constraints.md

 ## Data format

-The following formats can be used to lock in planning units.
+The following formats can be used to specify `locked_out`.

 - `locked_out` as a `numeric` vector:

-  containing `numeric` values that indicate which planning units should be locked for the solution.
+  Here `numeric` values are used to specify which planning units should be locked for the solution.
 If `x` has `data.frame` planning units, then these values must refer to values in the `id` column of the planning unit data.
 Alternatively, if `x` has